elastacloud/AzureAD-NativeClient-Java/README.md

 NativeClient-Java
 ===================

-This sample demonstrates a .Net WPF application calling a web API written in Java that is secured using Azure AD.
-The .Net application uses the Active Directory Authentication Library (ADAL) to obtain a JWT access token through the OAuth 2.0 protocol.
+This sample demonstrates a web API in JSP that is secured using Azure AD.
+The consumer can obtain a JWT access token through the OAuth 2.0 protocol.
 The access token is sent to the web API to authenticate the user.
-The web API uses Adal4J to validate the token.
+The web API uses java to validate the access token.

 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).